jaxsonp/CHIP-8/README.md

 ## Included Examples

-There are some example roms in the `/examples/` directory I provided to test and play around with.
+There are some example roms in the `/examples/` directory to test and play around with.

 ### `ibm.ch8`